alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 2. Run Application Pool under specific identity
 3. Session in ASP.NET
 4. What is cookieless session in asp.net?
+5. What is difference between HttpHandler and HttpModule?

 Web API